KishinZW/Tower-api/README.md

 # Tower-api
 sc-1123's personal blocks for micro:bit
 #
-uses for pseudo-multithread coding on micro:bit.
+uses for pseudo-multithread programming on micro:bit.
+#
+specially for tower defence game.